11tonystark/FindR/README.md

 11. Sklearn
 12. Math
 13. re
-14. NKTK
+14. yfinance
 15. Seaborn, Pandas, Numpy, tqdm
-16. syuzhet (for the get_nrc_sentiment) function

 **Languages Used**

-1. [R Programming](https://www.r-project.org/about.html) - Used for Sentiment Analysis and WordCloud generation.
+1. [R Programming](https://www.r-project.org/about.html) - Used for Data Visualization and Ml Modeling .
-2. [Python3](https://www.python.org/download/releases/3.0/) - Used for Genre Prediction.
+2. [Python3](https://www.python.org/download/releases/3.0/) - Used for Financial Crisis Prediction and Classification of Factor That can cause Financial Crisis.
-3. [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) - Primary tool for cleaning our Netflix Data.
+3. [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) - Primary tool for cleaning and Prediction of our Finance Data.